 HOW OFTEN SHOULD MEN WASH THEIR FACE?

-It might not be something you put much thought into, and for many men, washing your face morning and night holds true.
+It might not be something you put much thought into, but men should be washing their face twice a day, morning and night.
 However, it’s not always one ‘one size fits all’ scenario for everyone.
 Regular face washing helps remove dirt, excess oil and prevent acne and ingrown hairs, leaving you with a clean and healthy complexion.

 There are some basic variables to consider when deciding how often you should use a men’s face wash.
 These include but are not limited to:

 - Whether your skin is oily, combination or dry and sensitive.

 - The type of men’s face wash you use.

 The reality for many men is that they have excess oil caused by an overproduction of sebum, which can leave the skin looking shiny, greasy and prone to more breakouts.
 Due to higher testosterone levels, men are more likely to experience increased sebum production.
 Typically this declines as we age, but it isn’t uncommon for men with oily skin to still have difficulty controlling it.